Photograph courtesy of Brenda Hawkins

 MISSING MIDLAND SOLDIERS - NEWS WANTED.

 Pte.
-Bert Mansell, Durham Light Infantry, who lived with his parents at 248 Toll End Road, Tipton, is officially reported missing since 25 March, and his parents will be grateful for any news of him.
+Bert Mansell, Durham Light Infantry, who lived with his parents at 248 Toll End Road, Tipton, is officially repored missing since 25 March, and his parents will be grateful for any news of him.
 He was formerly employed at the Wellington Tube Works, Great Bridge.